Updated: 2 days ago

-Pastor, every answer to every problem begins with the fundamentals of prayer and Bible reading.
+Every answer to every problem begins with the fundamentals of prayer and Bible reading.

 Yes, it is really this simple.
 Fundamentals are generally simple to understand and yet difficult to master.
 The truths of Jesus are very much this way for anyone who has ears to hear.

-But this discussion does bring up three more quick sidenotes that I will quickly address below for those pastors reading this as part of the prep work ahead of your first Grats Transformational Ministry Coaching meeting:
+But this discussion does bring up three more quick sidenotes that I will quickly address below for those reading this as part of the prep work ahead of your first Grats Transformational Coaching meeting:

 1. Taking Offense and/or Dismissing:

-No. In fact, for ministry coaching to be effective AT ALL, it has to be built on this foundation of prayer and Bible reading.
+No. In fact, for coaching to be effective AT ALL, it has to be built on this foundation of prayer and Bible reading.
 (And a prayer army fighting alongside you and for you in prayer is also VERY important.)
 Again, every answer to every problem begins with the fundamentals of prayer and Bible reading.

-With this foundation of prayer and Bible reading in place, your ministry coach and you are then properly resourced as a team to partner with the Lord and tackle the challenges that are being faced.
+With this foundation of prayer and Bible reading in place, your coach and you are then properly resourced as a team to partner with the Lord and tackle the challenges that are being faced.